HThrower/Bikesharing/README.md

 # Project Overview
 In this analysis, we explore Tableau, a data analysis and visualization tool which is more popular in today's professional world.
-It allows data visualization professionals to create assests that are vitually appealling and easy for a nontechnical audience or stakeholder to understand.
+It allows data visualization professionals to create assists that are virtually appealing and easy for a nontechnical audience or stakeholder to understand.
 We create this visualization so clear and so helpful to give a chance to stakeholders to go directly to the results and make decisions.

 Tableau will help us by